Frequently Asked Questions

-Incidents can be prevented by the development and implementation of a backflow prevention program, installation of approved assemblies, and education.
+Incidents can be prevented by the development and implementation of a backflow prevention program, the installation of approved assemblies, and education.

 If there is an incident in my water system, who is responsible?

-State law, Title 51, basically states that the owner is responsible for taking “…all measures and precautions which are necessary to secure and ensure compliance…” with the code.
+State law, Title 51, states that the owner is responsible for taking “…all measures and precautions which are necessary to secure and ensure compliance…” with the code.
 For municipal systems, this usually means the Mayor, Police Jury President, or Parish President, depending on the form of government overseeing the utility.
-However, if there is a major backflow incident in your utility, it is likely that a judge or jury will make the final decision as to who is responsible.
+However, if there is a major backflow incident in your utility, it is likely that a judge or jury will make the final decision as to who is responsible

 Does every service connection need some type of backflow preventer?

-The answer is, not necessarily.
+The answer is not necessarily.
 DHH requires protection of the water system from high health hazard locations as a minimum.
 If your program is established only on state minimum standards, then it is probable that not every service connection will require backflow prevention.
-High health hazard locations include businesses such as, but not limited to, hospitals, nursing homes, mortuaries, car washes, beauty shops, etc. Non-high health locations typically include businesses such as, but not limited to, CPA firms, attorneys, engineering/architecture offices (without laboratories), etc. Residential properties usually are not required to have backflow preventers at the meter; however, the Louisiana Building code requires hose bib vacuum breakers at all hose bib connections.
+High health hazard locations include businesses such as, but not limited to, hospitals, nursing homes, mortuaries, car washes, beauty shops, etc. Non-high health hazard locations typically include businesses such as, but not limited to, CPA firms, attorneys, engineering/architecture offices (without laboratories), etc. Residential properties usually are not required to have backflow preventers at the meter; however, the Louisiana Building code requires hose bib vacuum breakers at all hose bib connections.